polychromatic/website/pages/download/arch.md

 {% capture stable %}

-v0.3.12 will be replaced with v1.0.0 soon, but the effect editor is not yet finalized.
+This version is currently v0.3.12, it was built around the BlackWidow Chroma keyboard and devices supported before 2018.
+If yours is newer, consider **Edge** for the time being.
+While the new code is still in development, that version will greatly improve hardware support for you.

-If you wish to create static key mappings on a BlackWidow keyboard, stick to this older version for now.
+If you prefer to wait for the next version, stick to this package.

 Polychromatic is [available from the AUR](https://aur.archlinux.org/packages/polychromatic/).
 For example, using a AUR helper like `yay`: